percona/everest-doc/docs/install/installEverest.md

         percona-everest-0                                      2/2     Running   2 (10s ago)    10s
         ```

-4. Make a note of the external IP address for the Everest service (for instance, 127.0.0.1 in this example):
+4. Retrieve the external IP address for the Everest service.
+This is the address used for provisioning the cluster, and from where you can then launch Everest at the end of the installation procedure.
+In this example, the external IP address used is teh default 127.0.0.1:

     ```sh
     kubectl get svc/everest -n percona-everest